matthewrennie/announcify/README.md

 - [x] 5.
 Capybara integration tests
 - [x] 6.
 Implemented using Bootstrap 3
 - [x] 7.
 Ajax call using periodically_call_remote to upate statistics
 - [x] 8.
-Javascript to "preview" the announcement service
-- [x] 9.
 Seperation of "marketing" and "product" templates
-- [x] 10. will_paginate for pagination in the event log
+- [x] 9. will_paginate for pagination in the event log
+- [x] 10.
+Functional event log with distance_between_time_in_words
 - [x] 11.
-Functional event log with distance_between_time_in_words
-- [x] 12.
 RESTFul query: /announcements/summary.xml
-- [x] 13. navigation bar active helper
+- [x] 12. navigation bar active helper
-- [x] 14. user simulated behavior using the Warden after_authentication event and rufus scheduler (production only)
+- [x] 13. user simulated behavior using the Warden after_authentication event and rufus scheduler (production only)